jens-na/pacdiffvim/README.md

 * <tt>:OK</tt> - if you have finished the diff between the .pacnew file and the configuration file you should invoke this command.
 This function specifically does:
-  * save the configuration file
+  * saves the configuration file
   * trys to delete the .pacnew file
   * opens your next diff (if any)